thrive-framework/thrive-versioning-plugin/README.md

 ### Limitations

+> First of all, feature branches are not configured in a way that is aligned with JitPack.
+> That is intentional, but there is a
+>
+> TODO When using configureForJitpack, change the strategy for feature branches (if possible)
+>
+> Same issue may impact RC versions

 Algorithm presented above assumes that most basic increments happens on minor part of the version.

 This means that even if you work on major or patch version and merge to `master` without tagging,